Disentangling Decentralized Finance (DeFi) Compositions: Dataset and Network Construction

 \subsubsection{On-chain transaction data}

-We used an OpenEthereum client and ethereum-etl\footnote{https://github.com/blockchain-etl/ethereum-etl} to gather all Ethereum transactions from \TracesFrom to \TracesTo, covering the most recent DeFi history.
-We collected each external transaction and also parsed its cascade of internal transactions, which together gives us the \emph{trace}.
-For each transaction, we extracted the source and destination account addresses, the transaction hash, the transferred value, the transaction type (call, create, or self-destroy), as well as the trace id, which indexes the transactions by their execution order.
-Additionally, we collected the method id of the 4-byte input sequence, which allows us to identify the signature of called methods using the 4Byte lookup service\footnote{\url{https://www.4byte.directory/}}.
+While Ethereum's history goes as far back as July 2015, DeFi only emerged as a popular term around summer 2020, when these protocols first saw increased usage.
+This informed our choice of the analysis time frame and the ability to refer to external sources providing information on popular, established DeFi services.
+We used an OpenEthereum client and ethereum-etl\footnote{\url{https://github.com/blockchain-etl/ethereum-etl}} to gather all Ethereum transactions from \TracesFrom to \TracesTo.
+We collected each external transaction and also parsed its cascade of internal transactions, which together give us the \emph{trace}.
+For each transaction, we extracted the source and destination account addresses, the transaction hash, the transferred value, the transaction type (call, create, or self-destroy), as well as the trace ID, which indexes the transactions by their execution order.
+Additionally, we collected the method ID of the 4-byte input sequence, which allows us to identify the signature of called methods using the 4Byte lookup service\footnote{\url{https://www.4byte.directory/}}.

 To distinguish between \CAs and \EOAs, we gathered all code account creation transactions from the first \CA created on Ethereum until the end of our observation period.
 We also use these \creationTraces to associate each \CA with its creator \CA. In total, we found \contractsNumber \CAs and used the output byte sequence to identify \ERCNumber contracts conforming to the ERC20 standard.